Which wool blankets are the softest and warmest

 Wool lasts longer than synthetics.

-Wool needs infrequent washing

-Yes, you read that correctly.
 Wool needs infrequent washing.

-Infrequent washing will prolong the life of your wool throw.
-In a world where we are so used to synthetics, and the need to wash clothes after every wear, wool is a dream.
-Wool will naturally absorb moisture.
+Wool naturally absorbs moisture.
 When wool dries, it releases that moisture back into the atmosphere.
-One of the best things you can do to keep your wool blanket fresh is to simply air it.
-Just hand the throw or blanket outside on a dry day for an hour or two and will be lovely and fresh.
-No need to wash it.
+One of the best things you can do to keep your wool blanket fresh is to air it.
+Just hand the throw or blanket outside on a dry day for an hour or two, and it will be lovely and fresh.
+There is no need to wash it.

-Whichever wool blanket or wool throw you choose I am sure you will love it as much as I enjoy choosing what will go into my wool blanket collection.
+Whichever wool blanket or wool throw you choose, I am sure you will love it as much as I enjoy choosing what will go into my wool blanket collection.
 Each wool blanket is handpicked for its colour, pattern and softness.

 Once you buy a wool blanket, you will quickly discover that one is not enough.

-If you have been inspired to buy your warmest and softest wool blanket to stay warm and cosy, you can browse our full collections in our online shop at Country Mouse
+If you have been inspired to buy your warmest and softest wool blanket to stay warm and cosy, you can browse our full collections in our online shop at Country Mouse.

 Leave a comment